-Lisa J. Edwards, CPDT-KA, CDBC, is the best-selling author of A Dog Named Boo: The Underdog with a Heart of Gold, a Nationally Certified Professional Dog Trainer through the Certification Council for Professional Dog Trainers (CCPDT) and a Certified Dog Behavior Consultant through the International Association of Animal Behavior Consultants, Inc., (IAABC); a Pet Partners Certified Evaluator and Certified Instructor, and an American Kennel Club Canine Good Citizen Evaluator.
+Lisa J. Edwards, CPDT-KA, CDBC, is the best-selling author of A Dog Named Boo: The Underdog with a Heart of Gold, and Please Don’t Bite the Baby (and please don’t Chase the dogs) keeping our kids and our dogs safe and happy together.
+Since 2001 Lisa has been a Nationally Certified Professional Dog Trainer through the Certification Council for Professional Dog Trainers (CCPDT) and a Certified Dog Behavior Consultant through the International Association of Animal Behavior Consultants, Inc., (IAABC); a Pet Partners Certified Evaluator and Certified Instructor, and an American Kennel Club Canine Good Citizen Evaluator.
 Lisa and three of her dogs have been registered active Pet Partners.
 Boo was a finalist for the Delta Society Beyond Limits Award before his bestselling book.

 As a Certified Dog Behavior Consultant, Lisa is able to use her knowledge and understanding of the roots of behavioral problems and incorporate that as preventative exercises in her classes in an effort to keep behavioral problems from developing.

-Lisa trains both animal and human teams for Animal Assisted Therapy work and has been a regular Humane Educator in the Yorktown School and Mahopac School Districts.
+Lisa trains both animal and human teams for Animal Assisted Therapy work and was a regular Humane Educator in the Yorktown School and Mahopac School Districts.
 As the former Director of HART Programs, Inc. Lisa set up various Animal Assisted Therapy Programs in the Hudson Valley and NYC areas.

 As a Pet Partners Certified Evaluator and Certified Instructor, Lisa teaches and evaluates teams for the rewarding work of Animal Assisted Therapy.
 As a registered Pet Partner with all three of her dogs Lisa has done well over 300+ visits with her pets including hospitals, schools, nursing homes, group homes, residential care facilities for children with HIV, crisis response at the Family Assistance Center post 9/11.
 Lisa is also a registered American Kennel Club Canine Good Citizen Evaluator.
 And she done lectures at Green Chimneys either for the Mercy College AAT course or for the Professional Group Lecture Series; and has been called in by local businesses like UPS to help prevent dog bites.